 This post may contain affiliate links.
 Please read my full disclosure policy here.

-I suspected from the time my oldest child was a baby that I would homeschool him.
-As a new mom, I read article after article about how kids learn best, and about the fact that many schools in America don’t teach children that way.
-I listened with horror as friends and neighbors recounted stories of the active shooter drills at the schools of their small children.
-I read news stories of bullying and molestation occurring right in our school district.
+As a new mom, I read tons of articles about how kids learn best, and I learned that most American schools don’t teach them that way.
+I listened with horror as friends and neighbors told me stories of active shooter drills at their kids’ schools.
+I read news stories about bullying and molestation happening right in our school district.

 Later, I sat in an informational meeting at our local elementary school as the principal explained that “kindergarten was the new first grade”.
-He spoke proudly of the rigorous curriculum the school offered, and left me wondering when the five and six-year-olds had time to eat, rest, or play.
-I was dismayed at the thought of sending my kindergartener on the school bus at 8:25 a.m. each day to spend seven hours in an environment I wasn’t sure would serve him.
+As he spoke proudly of the rigorous curriculum the school offered, I wondered when the kiddos had time to eat, rest, or play.
+I hated the idea of sending my baby on the school bus at 8:25 a.m. each day to spend seven hours pretending to be a little adult.